Kylie Jenner Thinks Caitlyn Jenner Confusing Her With Sister Kendall Was A Classic ‘Dad Move’

-Kylie Jenner is currently in Italy celebrating her 22nd birthday, and while her father, Caitlyn Jenner, was not able to join her for the lavish trip, she still took to social media to wish her baby girl a happy b-day.
+Kylie Jenner is currently in Italy celebrating her 22nd birthday, and while her father, Caitlyn Jenner, was not able to join her for the lavish trip, she still took to social media to wish her baby girl a happy birthday.

-However, as previously reported by The Inquisitr, Caitlyn did a little mistake, albeit with good intention — she accidentally posted a childhood photo of Kylie’s older sister, Kendall, instead!
-The famous Olympian shared a picture of her and Kendall when she was a baby girl, which sparking hilarious reactions online.
-Luckily for Caitlyn, she realized soon after what she had done, and ended up deleting the first pic, replacing it for a series of throwback snaps of both daughters.
+However, as previously reported by The Inquisitr, Caitlyn made a little mistake, albeit with good intention — she accidentally posted a childhood photo of Kylie’s older sister, Kendall, instead!
+The famous Olympian shared a picture of herdelf and Kendall when she was a baby girl, which sparked hilarious reactions online.
+Luckily for Caitlyn, she realized soon after what she had done, and ended up deleting the first picture and replacing it with a series of throwback snaps of both daughters.

 And while many online users were quick to criticize her for the Instagram faux pas, it seems like the birthday girl was not offended at all.
 According to Hollywood Life, Kylie found it hilarious that Caitlyn pulled off a classic father move by confusing both girls, especially as it wasn’t the first time that happened.